-Titutemore of compliance On-Site O bservation Evaluatio n Standard met: The outside security meets all of the standards of 3.5.2.
+Standard met: The outside security meets all of the standards of 3.5.2.
 Standard partially met: The outside security meets the major standards of 3.5.2 with minor deviations that are adequately addressed.
-Standard not met: The outside security does NOT meet all of the standards of 3.5.2 Outdoor P does not h On-Site O side Maintenance: Equipment is safe and well designed for safe use and properly maintained layground equipment is clean and has no mold or excessive dirt.
-Any metal painted equipmen ave any peeling or rust. bservation Evaluatio n Standard met: The outside security meets all of the standards of 3.5.3.
+Standard not met: The outside security does NOT meet all of the standards of 3.5.2

+3.5.3 Outside Maintenance: Equipment is safe and well designed for safe use and properly maintained.
+Outdoor Playground equipment is clean and has no mold or excessive dirt.
+Any metal painted equipment does not have any peeling or rust.
+Anchored equipment is placed not closer that six feet from any hard surface including fencing or another piece of equipment.

+Standard met: The outside security meets all of the standards of 3.5.3.
 Standard partially met: The outside maintenance meets the major standards of 3.5.3 with minor deviations that are adequately addressed.
 Standard not met: The outside maintenance does NOT meet all of the standards of 3.5.3.